lexsed/tkprocesssupervisor/README.md

 The "processes" key contains a list of dictionaries.
 Each dictionary contains the configuration for a single process.
 The dictionary contains the following keys:

-    "name" - the name of the process
-    "command" - the command to run
+    "name" - the name of the task (used in the GUI) "command" - the command to run
-    "run" - True if the process should be started when the supervisor is started "initial_delay" - the number of seconds to wait before starting the process "backoff_on_restart" - the number of seconds to wait before restarting the process
+    "run" - True if the process should be started when the supervisor is started "rerun" - rerun process if it terminated unexpectedly (True by default) "initial_delay" - the number of seconds to wait before starting the process on first run "backoff_on_restart" - the number of seconds to wait before restarting the process after it terminated unexpectedly

 ## Example configuration used for testing
 ```